saatvikraoIITGN/Regression-Analysis-Streamlit-App/README.md

 # Regression Analysis App

+## Project Goal
+Take any dataset as input and specify the target column.
+Display a visual representation of the linear regression line with selectable features from a dropdown menu.
+Implement MLP for regression (can have features as input, optional).
+Provide dropdown menus for various data normalization techniques and weight initialization methods for MLP.
+Evaluate the performance of different normalization techniques by comparing their scores.

 ## Instructions
 ### To use in localhost
 - In your terminal, go to directory containing `streamlit_app.py`.